CS5008Fall2025/homework-sorts-AliyaSalmanova1/Report.md

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?
-The time complexity is O(log n), same as merge sort.
+The time complexity is O(log n).
+It is similar to merge sort as it is a divide and conquer technique but you don't have to loop to do any kind of merging here.

 ## Technical Interview Practice Questions